LucasHamera/raytracer.pas/README.md

 ![compile time render](docs/render.bmp)

+Version 2048 x 2048 is in the docs folder

 ## Introduction ##

 The main goal of the project was to rewrite this project - https://github.com/tcbrindle/raytracer.hpp - into Delphi language.